apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ```
 The only **required** configuration `prometheusRemoteWriteUrl`.
 All other configurations are optional.

-If your sink has parallelism > 1 you need to ensure the stream is keyed to ensure all samples of the same time-series
+If your sink has parallelism > 1, you need to ensure the stream is keyed using the `PrometheusTimeSeriesLabelsAndMetricNameKeySelector`
+key selector, so that all samples of the same time-series are in the same partition and order is not lost.
-are in the same partition.
-See [Sink parallelism and keyed streams](#sink-parallelism-and-keyed-streams) for details.
+See [Sink parallelism and keyed streams](#sink-parallelism-and-keyed-streams) for more details.

-### PrometheusTimeSeries input data objects
+### Input data objects

-The sink expects [`PrometheusTimeSeries`](#prometheustimeseries-input-data-objects) records as input.
+The sink expects `PrometheusTimeSeries` records as input.
-Converting your record into `PrometheusTimeSeries` is a responsibility of the application, using a map or flatMap operator.
+Your input data must be converted into `PrometheusTimeSeries`, using a map or flatMap operator, before the sending to the sink.

-`PrometheusTimeSeries` provides a [builder interface](#populating-prometheustimeseries) to create and populate instances.
-Instances are immutable and cannot be reused.
+`PrometheusTimeSeries` instances are immutable and cannot be reused.
+You can use the [builder](#populating-a-prometheustimeseries)
+to create and populate instances.

-Each `PrometheusTimeSeries` represents a single time-series record of the Remote-Write interface.
+A `PrometheusTimeSeries` represents a single time-series record of sent to the Remote Write interface.
+Each time-series
+record may contain multiple samples.

 {{< hint info >}}
-The term "time-series" in the context of Prometheus is overloaded.
+In the context of Prometheus the term "time-series" is overloaded.
 It means both *a series of samples with a unique set of labels* (a time-series in the underlying time-series database),
-and *a record sent to the Remote-Write interface*.
-A `PrometheusTimeSeries` instance represents a record sent to
+and *a record sent to the Remote Write interface*.
+A `PrometheusTimeSeries` instance represents a record sent to the interface.
-Remote-Write.

-The two concepts are related, because all time-series "records" with identical set of labels are sent to the same
+The two concepts are related, because time-series "records" with the same sets of labels are sent to the same
-time-series of the datastore.
-{{< /hint >}}
+"database time-series".{{< /hint >}}

 Each `PrometheusTimeSeries` record contains:

 - One **`metricName`**.
 A string that translated into the value of the `__name__` label.
 - Zero or more **`Label`**.
-Each label contains a `key` and a `value`, both `String`.
+Each label has a `key` and a `value`, both `String`.
   Labels represent additional dimensions of the samples.
 Duplicate Label keys are not allowed.
 - One or more **`Sample`**.
 Each sample has a `value` (`double`) representing the measure, and
   a `timestamp` (`long`) representing the time of the measure, in milliseconds from the Epoch.
+  Duplicate timestamps in the same record are not allowred.

 The following pseudocode represents the structure of a `PrometheusTimeSeries` record: